allegroai/clearml-session/README.md

 The entire content of the directory / file will be copied into your remote `clearml-session` container under the `~/session-files/` directory.

-Can be used in conjunction with `--store-session` to easily move workloads between local development machine and remote machines with 100% persistent workspace synchronization.
+Can be used in conjunction with `--store-workspace` to easily move workloads between local development machines and remote machines with 100% persistent workspace synchronization.

 ```bash